 4.5

-Commission-free equity trading.
+No commissions on stock and ETF trades.
 Robinhood Gold: $5/mo., free 30-day trial.

 Leading Multi-Asset Discount Broker